withfig/challenge-history-search/README.md

 ##### Overview

 An often overlooked terminal shortcut is *history search*.
 Pressing `control`+`r`, let's you quickly search over all of your previously used terminal commands.
-We would like you to implement this history search functionality but as a Fig app.
+We would like you to implement this history search functionality, similar to how it is done in [fzf](https://github.com/junegunn/fzf), but as a Fig app.